 1. How long does it take for yellow teeth to turn white?

-The brightening process can usually be accomplished in 1–2 weeks for naturally yellow teeth, but it could take as long as 2 months for blue/grey teeth.
+The teeth whitening processes can usually be accomplished in 1–2 weeks for naturally yellow teeth, but it could take as long as 2 months for blue/grey teeth.

 2. Why do my teeth look more yellow after whitening?